The Triangle Factory Fire Scandal: Plot

 On Saturday, March 25, the Triangle factory seamstresses must work until four o’clock to get in the fifty-six hours needed to earn nine dollars a week.
 The doors are locked so that no one can sneak out for a break, or steal anything.
 Selma, an older seamstress with aching hands, is unable to meet her daily quota of work, and Mr. Feldman wants to fire her, but Lou goes around the work room and asks seamstresses to donate sewn sleeves, to allow Selma to reach her quota.
 He tells them that unity is strength.
 Feldman says he will tell the owners what Lou has done.

 The wiring on the bad light starts sparking, and then the wire catches fire.
 Some burning matter falls into a scrap bin, and the fabric scraps catch fire.
 When the fire is discovered workers try to put it out with pails of sand, then Mr. Feldman orders the male workers to get out the fire hose.
 It’s discovered that the hose was never connected to a water line.
 As the fire spreads some of the locked doors are opened, but one door is jammed, and can’t be used.
 A telephone call is made to the tenth floor to have the workers evacuated, but there is no telephone on the ninth floor, so those workers weren’t told of the fire.

 Horse-drawn fire engines arrive and the firemen begin fighting the blaze.

 Some workers are able to escape using the freight elevator, some run through the fire to the stairwells.
 Florence is trapped by fire and is standing on a work table.
 Although Sonya tries to calm her down and help her escape Florence loses her balance and falls through the window behind her to her death.
 As the fire becomes more intense many women fear burning to death, jump out the windows, and die from their fall.
 Some workers, including Mr. Feldman and his visiting daughter, climb up to the tenth floor, then get onto the roof.
 Workers in a neighboring building push a ladder out a window until it reaches the burning building’s rooftop.
 Trapped workers are able to crawl across the ladder to safety.

 Vinnie is killed by an explosion caused by the fire.
 Lou is hurt by falling debris and can’t move.
-Rose knells beside him and refuses to leave.
+Rose kneels beside him and refuses to leave.
 They begin praying in Hebrew as they await death.
 Sonya, Connie and Gina are shown escaping the building.

 A narrator states that the fire burned for twenty minutes.
 One hundred forty-six people died, including more than fifty who jumped to their deaths.
-Twenty-three law suites were filed, which resulted in seventy-five dollars being paid out for each worker who died.
+Twenty-three lawsuits were filed, which resulted in seventy-five dollars being paid out for each worker who died.
 The fire helped increase membership in the International Ladies Garment Workers Union.